inai-sandy/inAI-wiki/README.md

-# INAI • The Open AI Hub
+# inAI • The Open AI Hub

 🌍 **Mission:** Build the world’s most comprehensive, open, and useful index of AI resources —
 AI tools, agents, LLMs, tutorials, datasets, extensions, and more — updated daily and free for all.